sablier-labs/EIPs/EIPS/eip-draft_mna.md

 status: Draft
 type: Standards Track
 category: Core
-created: 2024-09-
+created: 2024-09-04
 ---

 ## Abstract

 This EIP introduces changes to the EVM, making it recognize Multiple Native Assets (MNAs).
 ETH is made one of the Native Assets (NAs), while retaining its unique status in terms of how it is minted/burned, as well as remaining the only Native Asset (NA) that can be used to pay for EVM gas.
-`MINT` and `BURN` opcodes are introduced to control the supply of NAs.
-The `CALL` and `CALLCODE`, `CREATE` and `CREATE2`, `BALANCE` and `CALLVALUE` opcodes are adapted to support NAs transfer, the NA-infused contract creation and the querying of the NAs-related information, respectively.
+The `MINT`, `BURN` and `BALANCES` opcodes are introduced to control the supply of NAs and query one's NAs balance.
+The `CALL` and `CALLCODE`, `CREATE` and `CREATE2`, `BALANCE`, `SELFBALANCE` and `CALLVALUE` opcodes are adapted to support NAs transfer, the NA-infused contract creation and the querying of the NAs-related information, respectively.
 The `data` field of the transaction structure is adapted to support a collection of (`asset_id`, `asset_amount`) pairs.

 ## Motivation